Information Law and Policy Annual Lecture and Conference: Transforming Cities with Artificial Intelligence: Law, Policy, and Ethics

 Transforming Cities with Artificial Intelligence: Law, Policy, and Ethics

-These debates and discussions will examine how best to realise the potential societal benefits of AI through digital innovation and open data whilst also respecting the individual’s rights to privacy, due process, and equality.
+These debates and conversations will examine how best to realise the potential societal benefits of AI through digital innovation and open data whilst also respecting the individual’s rights to privacy, due process, and equality.
+For instance, key to effectively protecting these rights is the development of legal and technical systems that are designed and governed with the aim of addressing, instead of perpetuating, existing gender, racial, or ideological biases within society.

-The ILPC is delighted to announce that Baroness Onora O’Neill, a leading philosopher in politics, justice, and ethics, who is also a Crossbench Member of the House of Lords and an Advisory Board Member of the University of Cambridge Leverhulme Centre for the Future of Intelligence (CFI) will deliver this year’s Annual Lecture.
+The ILPC is delighted to announce that Baroness Onora O’Neill, a leading philosopher in politics, justice, and ethics, a Crossbench Member of the House of Lords and Advisory Board Member of the University of Cambridge Leverhulme Centre for the Future of Intelligence (CFI) will deliver this year’s ILPC Annual Lecture.
+The lecture will launch the ILPC Annual Conference and will be followed by a keynote panel.

-Attendance will be free of charge thanks to the support of the IALS and our sponsors, although registration is required as places are limited.
+In the interests of prioritising public engagement with these significant and cutting-edge policymaking areas of public interest, attendance is free of charge thanks to the support of our sponsors, Bloomsbury Professional and the John Coffin Memorial Trust, although registration is required as places are limited.

 About the Information Law and Policy Centre at the IALS: